 We currently live in a world where deploying a few million lines of C code on a network edge to handle requests is standard practice, despite all of the evidence we have that such behavior is unsafe.
 Our industry needs to get to a place where deploying code that isn’t memory safe to handle network traffic is widely understood to be dangerous and irresponsible.
 People need memory safe software that suits their needs to be available to them though, and that’s why we’re getting to work.

 ISRG is a 501(c)(3) nonprofit organization that is 100% supported through the generosity of those who share our vision for ubiquitous, open Internet security.
-If you’d like to support our work, please consider getting involved, donating, or encouraging your company to become a sponsor.
+If you’d like to support our work, please consider getting involved, donating, or encouraging your company to become a funder.